 Common Mistakes Setting Up A New Tank:

-Design the tank circulation seperate from your sump
+Design the tank circulation separate from your sump circulation.

 Submitted by: LA-Lawman

 Use enough solvent cement on your slip PVC joints.

 I really like the flow you get out of tunze Streams.
 I have two tunze 6200’s in my 300G and they are controlled by a tunze 7095 multi-controller.
 The controller can do tides, waves, chaotic chance flow, and they really kick out a lot.
 They’re awesome.
 I might add two more 6200’s in the future and then dial all four down a little bit to reduce the velocity.
 That’s the great thing about the Steams.
 You can oversize them then dial them back.
 That’s better than not having enough IMHO.